 Report your efforts to let us know you have inspected and/or serviced your drain by periodically submitting a simple “Field Inspection Report” (mobile friendly!)
 Learn More about reporting.

 It is a great way to show neighborhood pride and responsibility in helping to protect water quality, manage stormwater, and minimize flooding!

 Clean Drain (after adoption and cleaning)

 "A drain can be cleared one day, and blocked by leaves or litter the next.

-With thousands of these inlets throughout the city, crews are in a never-ending battle to keep the storm drains clean, and can use all the help they can get."
+With thousands of these inlets throughout the region, crews are in a never-ending battle to keep the storm drains clean, and can use all the help they can get."